thosgood/this-weeks-finds/markdown/101-151/week105.md

 π~0~(kO) = Z

 as desired.
-It\'s easy - we just let
+It's easy - we just let

 kO = BO(∞) x Z.

-So, let\'s use this instead of BO(∞) from now on.
+So, let's use this instead of BO(∞) from now on.

 Taking n = 0, we can think of S^1^ as RP^1^, the real projective line, i.e. the space of 1-dimensional real subspaces of R^2^.
-This has a
-\"canonical line bundle\" over it, that is, a 1-dimensional real vector bundle which to each point of RP^1^ assigns the 1-dimensional subspace of R^2^ that *is* that point.
+This has a "canonical line bundle" over it, that is, a 1-dimensional real vector bundle which to each point of RP^1^ assigns the 1-dimensional subspace of R^2^ that *is* that point.
 This vector bundle over S^1^ gives the generator of KS^1^, or in other words, π~0~(O(∞)).

-Taking n = 1, we can think of S^2^ as the \"Riemann sphere\", or in other words CP^1^, the space of 1-dimensional complex subspaces of C^2^.
+Taking n = 1, we can think of S^2^ as the "Riemann sphere", or in other words CP^1^, the space of 1-dimensional complex subspaces of C^2^.
-This too has a \"canonical line bundle\" over it, which is a 1-dimensional complex vector bundle, or 2-dimensional real vector bundle.
+This too has a "canonical line bundle" over it, which is a 1-dimensional complex vector bundle, or 2-dimensional real vector bundle.
 This bundle over S^2^ gives the generator of KS^2^, or in other words, π~1~(O(∞)).

 Taking n = 3, we can think of S^4^ as HP^1^, the space of 1-dimensional
 quaternionic subspaces of H^2^.
-The \"canonical line bundle\" over this gives the generator of KS^4^, or in other words, π~3~(O(∞)).
+The "canonical line bundle" over this gives the generator of KS^4^, or in other words, π~3~(O(∞)).

 Taking n = 7, we can think of S^8^ as OP^1^, the space of 1-dimensional
 octonionic subspaces of O^2^.
-The \"canonical line bundle\" over this gives the generator of KS^8^, or in other words, π~7~(O(∞)).
+The "canonical line bundle" over this gives the generator of KS^8^, or in other words, π~7~(O(∞)).

 By Bott periodicity,